General resources of interest to indologists

 -

-Report of the Sanskrit Commission 1956-57
+[Report of the Sanskrit Commission 1956-57]

-A defining moment in the history of Sanskrit.
-Government of India report on the language.
-The Report was removed from the Government of India's Department of Education website in 2003 or earlier.
+A transcription of the Report was removed from the Government of India's Department of Education website in 2003 or earlier.
 [For the Report of the Sanskrit Commission 1956-57 (archived version) follow this link, WayBackMachine].

 -